blakeblackshear/frigate/docs/docs/integrations/api.md

     "camera_fps": 5.0,
     /***************
      * Number of times detection is run per second.
 This can be higher than
-     * your camera FPS because frigate often looks at the same frame multiple times
+     * your camera FPS because Frigate often looks at the same frame multiple times
      * or in multiple locations
      ***************/
     "detection_fps": 1.5,